 This project is also known as the Transportation Intelligent Mobility Management System (TIMMS).
-The goals of this project are to reduce intersection delays, ensure shorter travel times for transit users and drivers and prepare London’s transportation network for the future by installing transit signal priority and other traffic signal improvements – such as sensors and video cameras – along major corridors.
+The goals of this project are to reduce intersection delays, manage incidents, ensure shorter travel times for transit users and drivers, and prepare London’s transportation network for the future by installing transit signal priority and other traffic signal improvements – such as sensors and video cameras – along major corridors.

-Upgrades to existing technology would enable video streaming and enhanced sensors from intersections and build capacity for future systems (for example, connected and autonomous vehicles).
-The project would include a Transportation Management Centre (TMC) where staff could adjust signal timings to improve traffic flow, and when needed, co-ordinate with emergency operations, in real time.
-The TMC would share data with the transit management centre.
+Upgrades to existing technology includes enable video streaming and enhanced sensors from intersections and will build capacity for future systems (for example, connected and automated vehicles).
+The project includes an upcoming Transportation Management Centre (TMC) where staff can adjust signal timings to improve traffic flow, and when needed, co-ordinate with emergency operations, in real time.
+The TMC will share data with the transit management centre and other emergency services.